 The following is a list of organizations who support Transgender and Gender Variant individuals in Colorado.
 If we have missed your organization or you find an error please let us know.
 We strive to keep this list as up to date as possible.
 Since we are Colorado’s first Transgender organization we listed ourselves first.

-The Gender Identity Center of Colorado located in Denver.
+The Gender Identity Center of Colorado in a NEW location 120 Bryant St. Denver.
 We have recently expanded our services focusing on Counseling, Support, and Education.
-We offer low cost (sliding scale) counseling and guidance in transition by professionals.
+They offer low cost (sliding scale) counseling and guidance in transition by professionals.
+They now accept Medicaid!
 The counseling is available now over Skype with the first two appointments in person.
 Karen Scarpella, PhD leads the clinical team and supervises all counselors.
 A Speakers Bureau offers speakers to educate any group about Transgender or related subjects.
 Contact us to schedule an informative presentation.
-We also sponsor Gold Rush each year which is a Gender Identity conference focused on Education, Support, and Advocacy.
-Support groups meet throughout the week and special events occur throughout the month.
-We have drop in hours seven days a week 9a -9p, closed the last two weeks of 2015. https://giccolorado.org/ or call 303-202-6466.
+Support groups meet throughout the week and special events occur throughout the month. https://giccolorado.org/ or call 303-202-6466.

 The GLBT Center offers weekly transgender social and support programs, an excellent legal department, and ongoing educational and networking sessions throughout the year.
 They have a Jobs program, SAGE for the older crowd, and more.
 They are well funded and offer Rainbow Alley for the younger generations, 17 and under.
 For more visit their site, http://www.glbtcolorado.org/transgender/